whaynes/STCW23/jekyll/assessments/Common/PS-8.md

 ### Condition

-{{ "In an approved course, with equipment found on a survival crft." | markdownify }}
+In an approved course, with equipment found on a survival crft.

 ### Performance requirement